lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

         plugin.start(c)
     ```

-3. Create a plugin description file in JSON format to define the metadata of the plugin.
-The file name must be the same as the plugin name, i.e. `defect.json`.
-The function names defined therein must correspond exactly to the entry file, and the contents of the file are as follows.
-Where, executable is used to define the name of the plugin's executable entry file.
+3. **Establish a Plugin Description File**: Create a plugin description file in JSON format to define the metadata of the plugin.
+The file name must match the plugin name, i.e. `defect.json`.
+The function names defined within the file must align precisely with those in the entry file.
+The `executable` field is used to define the name of the plugin's executable entry file.

     ```json
     {